mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/device-ts/README.md

 Here you will set up your vehicle simulator.
 We've provided three options for you to do so: locally, locally in a container, or on AWS VM.
 The most straightforward way is to run it locally, but you are free to choose the option best fit for you!

+After you've completed one of the options, you should see the following!

 ## Prerequisites

 Install [Node.js](https://nodejs.org/)